Mayank06711/stock-post/README.md

 ## Overview

-The `stock-post` project is a backend application with a deadline of 11/09/24.
+The `stock-post` project is a backend application.
 This document provides instructions on setting up and initiating the project.

 ## Prerequisites